Wisc-HCI/Synthe/README.md

 Synthé also supports the ability to simulate programs created through its program synthesis engine on a real robot.
 The only robot currently supported is Nao [3].
 To support the usage of any robot that simulates programs created through Synthé, Synthé interfaces with these robots through a server-client setup.
 Support for other robots must be developed separately.

 If you plan on simulating the code on a Nao robot, you will need to install the naoqi SDK (version 2.1.4) from softbank robotics.
 Place the SDK in the /robot folder.
+Additionally, you will need a credentials file for Google Cloud, and will need to create a ```GOOGLE_APPLICATION_CREDENTIALS``` environment variable with the location of this file.

 # Running Synthé